 The intense Israeli bombardment came as UN chief Ban Ki-moon and US Secretary of State John Kerry met in Cairo to launch the highest-level push yet to end the two weeks of violence.

-The death toll in Israel’s 14-day offensive climbed to more than 583 Palestinians, including dozens of women and children.
+The death toll in Israel’s 14-day offensive climbed more than 583 Palestinians, including dozens of women and children.
 More than 3,600 others have been injured.

-The Israeli military on Tuesday said two soldiers were killed the day before by rockets fired from Gaza, bringing the Israeli toll to 27 troops and two civilians in the bloodiest Gaza conflict since 2009.
+The Israeli military on Tuesday said two soldiers were killed the day earlier by rockets fired from Gaza, bringing the Israeli toll to 27 troops and two civilians in the bloodiest Gaza conflict since 2009.

 Kerry said he was hoping to get international support in Washington's push for a ceasefire, while acknowledging that the differences between Israel and Hamas run deep and must be addressed in any long-term solution.

 "We will work to see if there is some way to not only arrive at a ceasefire of some kind but to get to a discussion about the underlying issues," Kerry said at the start of the meeting with the UN chief.

 Kerry pledged $47 million in humanitarian aid to Gaza.

 Washington reiterated that Israel had the right to defend itself against a barrage of more than 1,500 rockets launched by Hamas, while voicing concern about civilian casualties.

 US President Obama said Israel's military assault of Gaza had already done "significant damage" to Hamas' network of tunnels, safe havens and other infrastructure as he talked of the need for a ceasefire.